-He is the middle child and has two brothers, actors Kwame Boateng and Kwesi Boakye.
+He is the middle child and has two brothers, the actors Kwame Boateng and Kwesi Boakye.
 As a model, he signed with Wilhelmina Models New York and Vision Los Angeles.

-In film, Siriboe debuted playing supporting role in the 2008 comedy-drama, The Longshots.
+In the film, Siriboe debuted playing a supporting role in the 2008 comedy-drama, The Longshots.
 He later has appeared in films Prom (2011), Whiplash (2014), and Straight Outta Compton (2015).
 On television, he guest-starred on Lincoln Heights and CSI: Crime Scene Investigation.
 From 2014 to 2015, he had a recurring role in the MTV comedy-drama series, Awkward.